About service perimeters

 Service perimeter configuration stages

-Secure GCP resources with service perimeters.
+Secure Google-managed resources with service perimeters.

 Set up VPC accessible services to add additional restrictions to how services can be used inside your perimeters (optional).

 Set up private connectivity from a VPC network (optional).

 Allow context-aware access from outside a service perimeter using ingress rules (optional).

 Configure secure data exchange using ingress and egress rules (optional).

 An access policy collects the service perimeters and access levels you create for your organization.
 An organization can have one access policy for the entire organization and mutltiple scoped access policies for the folders and projects.